ramonrietdijk/livewire-tables/docs/usage/related-records.md

 <livewire:orders-table :userId="$user->id" />
 ```

 The property will automatically be assigned to the class.
 You do not need to add the `mount` method.
-Also note that the `mount` method is already used by the package to initialize properties.